 A commonly used spice in India with amazing antiseptic and healing properties.
 Turmeric can be used to treat numerous ailments especially inflammation and helps to recover from joint pain and arthritis

 The extract of this herb is an effective anti-inflammatory medicine

 Important herb for rejuvenation and healing.
 It has got anti-inflammatory properties.
 Application of ginger oil as well as drinking ginger tea can be effective

-The constituents of thriphala have anti-inflammatory effects and helps in speeding the healing process of the body.
+The constituents of thriphala have anti-inflammatory effects and help in speeding the healing process of the body.
 It helps strengthen the bones and flushes out excess uric acid which causes inflammation

 It helps to keep your joints strong and relieves pain.
 It also helps in diminishing the swelling and increases mobility.
 It is available in the form of essential oil and powders

 Massage helps relieve pain in muscles, relax surrounding joints, decreases stress, release stiffness and allows better range of motion